Hodge Bank Equity Release And Retirement Mortgage Reviews 2025

 Key Points to Note:

-• Hodge equity release is the longest running provider of equity release products in the UK.
+- Hodge Equity Release is the longest-running provider of equity release products in the UK.
 Their business wholly serves financial retirement solutions to homeowners.
-They’ve successfully exceeded customer needs since they started in 1965, which makes them the longest running equity release company in the UK.
+They’ve successfully exceeded customer needs since their inception in 1965, making them the longest-running equity release company in the UK.
 It is a veteran of the equity release market.

-• Hodge are founding members of the Equity Release Council (ERC)and were members of the SHIP (Safe Home Income Plans) trade body before they rebranded to become what’s today called the ERC.
+- Hodge is a founding member of the Equity Release Council (ERC) and was a member of the SHIP (Safe Home Income Plans) trade body before it rebranded to become what is now known as the ERC.

-• Hodge lifetime equity release has a string of awards, including the Mortgage Club Awards “Best Lender for Later Life Lending” in 2018, just as they won the Moneywise Award for “Best Lender for Older Borrowers” the previous year.
+- Hodge Lifetime Equity Release has a string of awards, including the Mortgage Club Awards’ “Best Lender for Later Life Lending” in 2018, as well as the Moneywise Award for “Best Lender for Older Borrowers” the previous year.
 Hodge is also 2018’s Mortgage Strategy Award winner and “highly commended” by the Mortgage Finance Gazette.

 Hodge Lifetime offers a range of financial products suited to homeowners both in and near retirement.
-For equity release, this review focuses on the Hodge Lifetime Mortgage range and not the Retirement Mortgages they offer, which are outside the scope of the Equity Release Council.
-The four equity release products by Hodge are discussed in detail in this review.
+For equity release, this review focuses on the Hodge Lifetime Mortgage range, rather than the Retirement Mortgages they offer, which fall outside the scope of the Equity Release Council.
+This review discusses the four equity release products offered by Hodge in detail.

-For more comprehensive insight and comparisons from the whole market on products suited to your circumstances, get in contact with us for expert advice on all things related to equity release.
+For a more comprehensive insight and comparison from the entire market on products tailored to your circumstances, contact us for expert advice on all aspects of equity release.
 We can advise and assist in the application process for Hodge Equity.

 Release products, which you will need as the products reviewed here are only accessible through the intermediary market and not available directly.